-Labor Force: In 2023, about 41% of women worked outside the home, lower than rates in neighboring Belize (50%) and El Salvador (46%) and the US (57%).
-While women concentrate in jobs traditionally considered "female" - like childcare, nursing, teaching, and domestic labor - many women are also entrepreneurs, who run small who run small stores out of their homes or make and sell food and handicrafts.
+Labor Force: In 2024, about 40% of women worked outside the home, lower than rates in neighboring Belize (49%) and El Salvador (47%) and the US (57%).
+While women concentrate in jobs traditionally considered "female" - like childcare, nursing, teaching, and domestic labor - many women are also entrepreneurs, who run small stores out of their homes or make and sell food and handicrafts.